Skip to content

 $RSIGMA_BIN rule validate "$RULES_DIR" -p "$PIPELINE"

-set -e plus set -o pipefail makes any non-zero exit fail the script, so the structured exit codes work without explicit if branches except for the positive-fixture inversion.
+set -e plus set -o pipefail makes any non-zero exit fail the script, so the structured exit codes work without explicit if branches: a failed expectation or an unexpected fire returns exit 1 and stops the run.

 Tips and gotchas🔗